 How?
 I’m not entirely sure.
 I don’t want to say too much about the movie because if you have not seen it and don’t know much about it, I’d love for you to see it in that frame of mind.
 Of course, there’s the writing … the acting … the sensitive directing of Michael Showalter … the brilliance of Kumail Nanjiani … well, you know, the stuff that makes good movies.

 But the thing to say about The Big Sick is that it’s a movie with tiny marvels spread throughout, hilarious moments that are easily missed if you don’t pay attention, touching exchanges that don’t have sweeping music behind them, countless little astonishments that break your heart and make your heart swell.
 In The Big Sick, gestures as small as a woman putting her hand on a man’s face somehow mean everything.

 When I got home, I was still in a bit of a daze and I tweeted this:

-It’s now the next day, and I realize that’s exactly it — that the last time I felt this sort of wonder was when Elizabeth and I were walking out of Hamilton that rainy day in New York.
+It’s now the next day, and I realize that’s exactly it — that the last time I felt this sort of wonder was when Elizabeth and I Hydrochlorothiazide next day delivery that rainy day in New York.
 The Big Sick and Hamilton have absolutely nothing to do with each other, of course, there’s nothing at all similar about them (or the amount of money I had to spend to see them), and yet somehow they both captured in me this slippery and precious emotion that so rarely happens.

 I asked one of the many incredible stars of my book — an up-and-coming magician — why Houdini so captured him.
 He said, “I think it’s because he made me feel like any of us can do something miraculous.”
 Strangely, that’s how I feel after The Big Sick.
 That’s big-letter Surprise.
 That’s the stuff at the heart of wonder.